-The Bonds are authorized by and are issued pursuant to, as applicable, the provisions of N.J.S.A.
-18A:64A-1 et seq., as amended and supplemented, N.J.S.A.
-18A:54-1 et seq., as amended and supplemented, the Local Bond Law, N.J.S.A.
-40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), the various bond ordinances duly adopted by the Board of County Commissioners of the County on the dates set forth in the chart on the following page and published as required by law, and by a resolution duly adopted by the Board of County Commissioners of the County on May 18, 2022 (the "Resolution").
+The General Improvement Bonds are authorized by and are issued pursuant to, as applicable, the Local Bond Law, N.J.S.A.
+40A:2-1 et seq., as amended and supplemented (the "Local Bond Law"), the bond ordinances duly adopted by the Board of County Commissioners of the County on the dates set forth in the chart on the following page and published as required by law, and by a resolution duly adopted by the Board of County Commissioners of the County College Bonds are authorized by and are issued pursuant to, as applicable, the provisions of N.J.S.A.
+18A:64A-1 et seq., as amended and supplemented, the Local Bond Law, the bond ordinance duly adopted by the Board of County Commissioners of the County on the date set forth in the chart on the following page and published as required by and are issued pursuant to, as applicable, the provisions of N.J.S.A.
+18A:64A-1 et seq., as amended and supplemented, the Local Bond Law, the bond ordinance duly adopted by the Board of County Commissioners of the County on the date set forth in the chart on the following page and published as required by law, and the Resolution.

-The bond ordinances authorizing the Bonds were published in full or in summary, as applicable, after its final adoption along with the statement that the twenty (20) day period of limitation within which a suit, action or proceeding questioning the validity of such bond ordinance could be commenced began to run from the date of the first publication of such statement.
+The bond ordinances authorizing the Bonds were published in full or in summary, as applicable, after final adoption along with the statement that the twenty (20) day period of limitation within which a suit, action or proceeding questioning the validity of such bond ordinances could be commenced began to run from the date of the first publication of such statement.
 The Local Bond Law provides, that after issuance, all obligations shall be conclusively presumed to be fully authorized and issued by all laws of the State, and all persons shall be estopped from questioning their sale, execution or delivery by the County.